Hauntress

 Hauntress (座敷女, Zashiki Onna) is a Japanese manga series written and illustrated by Minetarō Mochizuki.
 It was serialized in Kodansha's seinen manga magazine Weekly Young Magazine in 1993, with its chapters collected in a single tankōbon volume.

 Publication

 Written and illustrated by Minetarō Mochizuki, Hauntress was serialized in Kodansha's seinen manga magazine Weekly Young Magazine in 1993.
 Kodansha collected its chapters in a single tankōbon volume released on July 6 of that same year.

-In July 2024, Kodansha USA announced that it had licensed the manga for English release in North America, with the volume set to be released on February 25, 2025.
+In July 2024, Kodansha USA announced that it had licensed the manga for English release in North America, with one volume releasing on February 25, 2025.

 Reception

 The series ranked ninth on the "Most Traumatizing Manga" poll conducted by Japanese website Goo Ranking in 2015; it ranked eleventh on the "Horror Manga To Keep You Up at Night" poll conducted by the same website in 2018.